-Based on the existing data, 3-methylbutyraldehyde is a sensitizer.
-However, based on the application of DST, 3-methylbutyraldehyde does not present a concern for skin sensitization.
+Based on existing data 2-methylbutyraldehyde is a sensitizer, but the application of DST shows that it does not present a concern for skin sensitization under the current, declared levels of use.

 11.1.4.1.
 Risk assessment.
-Limited skin sensitization studies are available for 3-methylbutyraldehyde.
-The chemical structure of this material indicates that it would be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
-In a human maximization test, no skin sensitization reactions were observed at 1% (690 $\mu$ g/cm) in petrolatum (RIFM, 1980).
-The positive reaction observed in the human maximization test suggests that 3-methylbutyral-dehyde is a sensitizer.
-However, limited data exist to derive a NESIL.
-Acting conservatively due to the limited data, the reported exposure was benchmarked utilizing the reactive DST of 64 $\mu$ g/cm (Safford, 2008; Safford et al., 2011; Roberts et al., 2015; Safford et al., 2015b).
+The chemical structure of this material indicates that it would be expected to react with skin proteins (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
+In a murine local lymph node assay (LLNA), 2-methylbutyraldehyde was not found to be sensitizing when tested at 25%, while positive effects were seen at 100%.
+The reported EC3 was 70% (17500 $\mu g/cm^2$ ).
+However, it should be noted that irritation was observed at 100% (ECHA, 2015).
+Therefore, it is unclear whether the positive reaction was due to irritation or sensitization.
+In a human maximization test, no skin sensitization reactions were observed with 1% or 690 $\mu g/cm^2$ 2-methylbutyraldehyde in petrolatum (RIFM, 1978).

+Acting conservatively due to the limited data, the reported exposure was benchmarked utilizing the reactive DST of 64 $\mu$ g/cm2 (Safford, 2008, 2011, 2015b; Roberts et al., 2015).
 The current exposure from the 95th percentile concentration is below the DST for reactive materials when evaluated in all QRA categories.
-Table 1 provides the maximum acceptable concentrations for 3-methylbutyral-dehyde that present no appreciable risk for skin sensitization based on the reactive DST.
+Table 1 provides the maximum acceptable concentrations for 2-methylbutyraldehyde that present no appreciable risk for skin sensitization based on the reactive DST.
 These levels represent maximum acceptable concentrations based on the DST approach.
 However, additional studies may show it could be used at higher levels.